robertdebock/ansible-collection-roles/roles/openssh/README.md

 openssh_subsystem: sftp {{ openssh_sftp_server }}

-# Restrict access to this (space separated list) of users.
+# Restrict access to this (space separated list) of users or groups.
 # For example: "openssh_allow_users: root my_user"
 # openssh_allow_users: root

+# For example: "openssh_allow_groups: wheel my_group"
+# openssh_allow_groups: wheel

+# Whether to restart openssh immediately or after
+# all other Ansible tasks have been completed.
+openssh_restart_immediately: no
 ```

 ## [Requirements](#requirements)